CatherineBrett/project-3-frontend/README.md

 On the morning of Day Seven, after a group discussion about how best to spend our last day before deployment, I fixed a problem with the delete button, which still wasn’t working as it should for the admin user because I hadn’t updated the `deleteTip` function in the backend, so it was still attempting to use the admin user’s changeable ID as opposed to the new `isAdmin` boolean.

 That afternoon we decided there was just about time to add a user account page, where a user could update some of their details.
 We began by mob programming, and then split off to work individually.
 We agreed that I would write the logic for the component as it would be fairly similar to the `EditTip` component I had already written.
 I would have it render similar TSX and the same styling as the `EditTip` component for the time being.
 Conor worked separately on styling the page slightly differently, with a view to incorporating that styling with my logic once he’d finished.

-In the evening, I went through the app as a visitor / ordinary user / admin user to see if there were any obvious oversights, or any bugs or problems to fix ahead of deployment, and saw that the error handling was missing from some of the forms.
+In the evening, I went through the app as a visitor/ordinary user/admin user to see if there were any obvious oversights, or any bugs or problems to fix ahead of deployment, and saw that the error handling was missing from some of the forms.
 With the time I had available, I managed to add it to the `CreateTip` component (see Wins).

 ## Challenges